 I was at the Microsoft //Build/ 2013 conference when Mads Kristensen turned his Web Essentials personal project into a public one.
-At this time, I had downloaded the code to take a look but did not find any simple idea to start the wheel of collaborating to this very useful tool.
+At this time, I had downloaded the code to take a look at it.
+But I did not find any simple ideas to start collaborating to this very useful tool.
 This year, at //Build/ 2014, he made a demonstration of new features of Web Essentials with Angular.js when I thought about adding validators for the Bootstrap framework.

 The code is well maintained by a group of people very motivated to improve this tool.
 Adding my small contributions was quite easy in comparison to using Git.
 I'm developing mostly exclusively with Microsoft's products since the beginning of my career, 15 years ago, so leaving my old habits of VSS and TFS to Git was not natural for me, to say the least.

 After a few contributions, and some challenges with Git, I decided to take a step back and take the time to have a better understanding of how to use it correctly.

 Let's start with a high level view of what it is and how it works for me.
 I'll explain all those steps in detail, one by one, later in this post.

 The biggest advantage of Git, and maybe the more complex to figure out for a developer that usually uses TFS (like me), is the fact that Git is a distributed version control system.
 You have a local AND a remote repository.